AT&T Stadium: 2026 FIFA World Cup

-AT&T Stadium will host multiple matches during the 2026 FIFA World Cup, which will be organized and hosted across the United States, Canada and Mexico.
-It is also one of two venues in Texas which have been selected to host matches, the other being NRG Stadium in Houston.
-The stadium will undergo renovations in the years prior to the start of the tournament.
-The stadium will temporarily change its name to "Dallas Stadium" in accordance with FIFA's policy on corporate sponsored names.
-The stadium will host nine matches, the most of any venue in the tournament.
-The matches include five group stage matches, two Round of 32 matches, one Round of 16 match, and one semifinal match.
+AT&T Stadium hosted nine matches during the 2026 FIFA World Cup, which was organized and hosted across the United States, Canada and Mexico.
+It was also one of two venues in Texas which were selected to host matches, the other being Reliant Stadium in Houston.
+The stadium underwent renovations in the years prior to the start of the tournament.
+Prior to the start of the tournament, the stadium temporarily changed its name to "Dallas Stadium" in accordance with FIFA's policy on corporate sponsored names.
+The stadium hosted the most matches of any venue in the tournament.
+Those nine matches included five group stage matches, two Round of 32 matches, one Round of 16 match, and one semifinal match.